sarankrish0413/adversarial_machine_learning/README.md

 ## **Development and Testing**
-After every commit, full test suite is run to validate the build using bitbucket pipelines.
-Surefire plugin is used to generate test reports
+Surefire plugin is used to generate test reports.
 All test resources and expected outputs are in test/resources/.
 Make sure you run tests from root directory of project and NOT target directory.